How are you big-hearted humans today?

 - I have big baskets attached to the front and back of the bike for carrying my handbag, lunch, shopping etc, and a nice wide seat for comfortable sitting.

-- For visibility: safety sash (in purple with spots) and for brain care: a groovy helmet.
+- For visibility: safety sash (in purple with spots) [later: no longer available] and for brain care: a groovy helmet.

 - A shiny red metal water bottle goes in the front basket.